 - Lowering the interest rate on credit cards and other types of unsecured loans

-- Extending the term of a loan to reduce payments
+- Extending the term of a loan to reduce monthly payments

-At Freedom Debt Relief, our debt relief program, also known as debt settlement or debt negotiation, delivers the first benefit: reducing the outstanding principal amount you owe to your creditors.
+At Freedom Debt Relief’s debt relief program, also known as debt settlement or debt negotiation, reduces the outstanding principal amount you owe to your creditors.
 Our debt relief program does not decrease interest rates or change the length of a loan term.

 During debt relief, the company negotiates directly with creditors on behalf of their clients to accept less than the full amount owed.
 This enables the creditor to get paid sooner and the client to resolve the debt in two to five years, which is much faster than by making minimum payments.

 In many cases, our debt relief program could also enable someone to be debt-free sooner than they would be with a debt consolidation loan.
 Plus, the client saves money by not having to pay interest for all the years they would have been making minimum payments or repaying a debt consolidation loan.
 You can read more details on how a debt relief program works.